ajkroeg/PracticeMakesPerfect/README.md

 `storeBonus` - Dictionary <string, float> - Adjustments to store selling prices.
 Stacks with difficulty setting (e.g. sell price = 15% of item value), so values should be positive to increase selling prices.
 Changes to sell price are reflected in the shop screen.

-`cashMult` - float, Multiplier added to contract payout if `applyToFaction` contains the contract target.
-Using above settings, if base contract payout vs Locals was ¢10,000, final contract payout would be ¢12,000 (1 + 0.2 from `cashMult`).
+`cashMult` - Dictionary <string, float>, Multiplier added to contract payout if `applyToFaction` contains the contract target and the employer is either explicitely listed as the key, or `{"EMPLOYER"}` is listed as a key (in which case, `cashMult` is applied for all contracts against the target faction).
+Using above settings, if base contract payout vs Locals was ¢10,000, final contract payout would be ¢12,000 (1 + 0.2 from `cashMult`), and would apply for all employers.

-`killBounty` - int, per-kill c-bill bounty awarded at contract resolution if `applyToFaction` contains the contract target.
+`killBounty` - Dictionary <string, int>, per-kill c-bill bounty awarded at contract resolution if `applyToFaction` contains the contract target and the employer is either explicitely listed as the key, or `{"EMPLOYER"}` is listed as a key (in which case, `killBounty` is applied for all contracts against the target faction).
+Using the above settings, getting 5 kills against Locals would award you a ¢12500 bonus <b>if</b> the contract employer is Liao.

 In all cases, simgame effects of multiple specializations (e.g. from multiple pilots with the same specialization) <b>do stack</b>.